hhandika/segul/README.md

 segul concat -d nexus-alignments -f nexus
 ```

-The program outputs are the resulting files from each task and a log file.
+The app outputs are the resulting files from each task and a log file.
 Most information that is printed to the terminal is written to the log file.
 Unlike the terminal output that we try to keep it clean and only show the most important information, the log file will also contain the dates, times, and the log level status.
-The program will append the log outputs to the same log file (named `segul.log`) each time you run the program if the file exist in the same directory.
+Each time you run the app, the app will append the log output to the same log file (named `segul.log`) if the file exists in the same directory.
 Rename this file or move it to a different folder if you would like to keep a different log file for each task.

 > :warning: **Unlike the log file, for the other outputs, the app will over-write existing files with the same names**: Careful in specifying the output file names.
 Future updates will prevent it.

 ## Installation

 We want the installation as flexible as possible.
 We offer three ways to install the program.
-Each of the options has its own advantages and disavantages.
+Each of the options has pros and cons.

 1. Using a pre-compiled library.
 The quickest and the most straigtforward installation route, but the app may not be fine-tuned for your specific hardware.
-2. Through the rust package manager, cargo.
+2. Using the rust package manager, cargo.
 It is similar to pip for python, gem for ruby, npm for JavaScript, etc. This is the recommended option.
 Cargo is a part of the Rust programming language toolchain.
 The toolchain is small and easy to install ([see below](#installing-through-cargo)).
 Cargo will also help to manage the app and allow for a quick update whenever the new version is released.
 3. Compiling it from the source in the Github repository.
 It gives you the most up to date version, but the resulting binary may be less stable than the binary installed through the other routes.

 ### Using a pre-compiled library

 The pre-compiled library is available at [the release page](https://github.com/hhandika/segul/releases/).
-The typicall workflow is as folow:
+The typical workflow is as follow:

-1. Copy the link to the zip file in [the release page](https://github.com/hhandika/segul/releases/) or download it to your computer.
+1. Download the zip file in [the release page](https://github.com/hhandika/segul/releases/) to your computer, using a browser or using a command line app.
 2. Extract the zip file.
 3. Make the binary executable (Linux and MacOS only).
 4. Put it in a folder registered in your environment variable.
-It can be run from the folder where you extract the app too, but you will need your datasets in the same folder.
+It can be run from the folder where you extract the app too, but this option is less convenient when dealing with datasets in different folders or storage partitions.

 See specific details below:

 #### Linux/MacOS

 First, copy the link to the zip file in [the release page](https://github.com/hhandika/segul/releases/).
 We provide two versions of the app for Linux.
 The zip file labeled with HPC is compiled using Red Hat Enterprise Linux Server 7.9 (Kernel Version 3.10).
 If you are running the program in HPC, you should use this version.
 The other version (labeled Linux only) is compiled using [Ubuntu 20.04 LTS (Kernel version 5.8)](https://github.com/actions/virtual-environments/blob/main/images/linux/Ubuntu2004-README.md).
-You should use this if you are using more up to date Linux.
+You should use this if you are using more up to date Linux kernel.
 Simply put, if you encounter [GLIBC](https://www.gnu.org/software/libc/) error, try using the HPC version.
 If the issue still persists, try to [install the app using cargo](#installing-through-cargo).

 For MacOS, the executable is available for an Intel Mac.
-If you are using Apple silicon Macs (M1), may be best to install it through cargo.
+If you are using Apple silicon Macs (Apple M1), we recommend installing it using cargo.

 Here, we use the version 0.3.1 as an example.
 You should replace the link with the most up to date version available in the release page.